 More than 6,300 assets are in community ownership in England today.
-This model plays an essential role in ensuring places are built on resilient entities and bringing benefit to those living locally.
+This model plays an essential role in ensuring places are built on resilient entities and benefit those living locally.
 As well as improving service delivery and financial sustainability, community asset ownership has been found to reduce vacancy rates, enable ‘bottom-up’ regeneration, improve health and wellbeing, and support the reduction of harmful carbon emissions.